betheluniversity/tutorlabs-homepage/README.md

 # tutorlabs-homepage
-Tutorlabs portal for the five AESC tutorlabs
+Tutorlabs portal for the AESC tutorlabs applications.
+This is simply an HTML/CSS page that is used for routing to the tutorlabs.